development projects in Sub-Saharan Africa, in Madagascar, the Mediterranean basin, and Southeast Asia

 The General Meeting brings together all active members of IECD once a year.
 It appoints administrators, approves the annual activity report that is delivered by the President, discharges the accounts after the presentation of the financial statements by the Treasurer, and validates the budget presented by the Board of Trustees.

-In 2015, 64% of raised funds came from private donors, businesses and business foundations, endowments, associations and philanthropic foundations.
-Public funds came from, among others, l’Agence Française de Développement, from the European Union, from UNICEF etc.
+In 2021, 52% of raised funds came from private donors, businesses and business foundations, endowments, associations, and philanthropic foundations.
+Public funds came from, among others, l’Agence Française de Développement, from the European Union, from UNICEF, etc.

 Furthermore, individual donors support IECD as a whole or support particular projects.

-A financial plan is drawn up for each project, over an average duration of three to five years.
-The necessary financial partnerships are developed accordingly, most often on the basis of co-financing combining private and public funding.
+A financial plan is drawn up for each project over an average duration of three to five years.
+The necessary financial partnerships are developed accordingly, most often based on co-financing combining private and public funding.

-Since its creation in 1988, IECD holds itself to the highest standards and full transparency in the management of its financing and expenditure.
+Since its creation in 1988, IECD holds itself to the highest standards and full transparency in managing its financing and expenditure.

-Monitoring, planning and internal performance tools have been put in place to ensure efficient management of resources.
-In parallel, IECD regularly undergoes technical and financial evaluations of its projects, as well as internal and external audits.
+Monitoring, planning, and internal performance tools have been put in place to ensure efficient management of resources.
+In parallel, IECD regularly undergoes technical and financial evaluations of its projects and internal and external audits.